npurusho/dac_2019_contest/README.md

 ## Setup PYNQ on your Ultra96 board

-Download the board image from http://www.pynq.io/board.html, and follow the instructions to image the SD card at https://pynq.readthedocs.io/en/latest/getting_started/pynq_image.html.
-Follow the instructions to connect to the board at https://ultra96-pynq.readthedocs.io/en/latest/getting_started.html.
+  * Download the board image from http://www.pynq.io/board.html
+  * Follow the instructions to image the SD card at https://pynq.readthedocs.io/en/latest/getting_started/pynq_image.html.
+  * Follow the instructions to setup and connect to the board at https://ultra96-pynq.readthedocs.io/en/latest/getting_started.html.

 ## Usage
 The get started, users have to run the following command on the Ultra96 board: